This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Bread is the ultimate comfort food for me, it’s so luscious and satisfying, especially when it’s homemade with love.
-Whether it’s this recipe or Grandma’s Perfect Homemade Bread Recipe, Easy Homemade Naan Bread, or Easy Cheesy Garlic Bread, they will all hit the spot!
+Whether it’s this recipe or Grandma’s Perfect Bread, Naan, or Garlic Bread, they will all hit the spot!

 Christmas Star Bread

-I’m not entirely sure on why this is called Star Bread, but I’m guessing it has to do with not only the shape, but the fact that it will quite literally be the star of the meal.
+I’m not entirely sure why this is called Star Bread, but I’m guessing it has to do with not only the shape but the fact that it will quite literally be the star of the meal.
 This isn’t just bread, it’s art.
 And it’s art you can eat!
-And it tastes absolutely divine.
-Everyone will not only rave about how beautiful and intricate your star bread looks, but the fact that it is simply delicious.
+Everyone will not only rave about how beautiful and intricate your star bread looks but the fact that it is simply delicious.
 Make it for breakfast or brunch.
-Make it for a holiday or celebration, anyway and anytime you make it, it’ll make you the star baker!
+In fact, make it an entire meal with this Homemade Breakfast Sausage, this Eggs Benedict with Hollandaise Sauce or these amazing Orange Cranberry Muffins!

 Now before you say to yourself, that looks too hard.
 Let me tell you it’s super easy.
 Truly!
 Anyone who can use a pizza cutter or even a knife can make this bread.
 If you are worried about your cutting skills you can even use a template, or a big bowl turned upside down to cut around to get it perfect.
 The mesmerizing swirls and beautiful shape of this star bread all add to its elegance.
 The sweet filling isn’t just for show, it is just as rich and tasty as it is beautiful.

 This is your basic enriched dough with milk and butter added for increased structure and flavor.
 Most of these ingredients you might already have on hand.
-If not, they can all be found easily at your local grocery store.
+See the recipe card below for all of the ingredient measurements.